-- a cessation of employment or elimination of a job resulting from a reduction of the amount of work required to be done by the Employer, or reorganization, or a program termination, or closure or other material change in organization; or - (b) a reduction in hours of work greater than four hours per week from the employees' posted position, or that results in the elimination of health and welfare benefits, or that results in a change in the employees' status.
+(a) a cessation of employment or elimination of a job resulting from a reduction of the amount of work required to be done by the Employer, or reorganization, or a program termination, or closure or other material change in organization; or

+(b) a reduction in hours of work greater than four hours per week from the employees' posted position, or that results in the elimination of health and welfare benefits, or that results in a change in the employees' status.

-13.2 Pre-Layoff Canvass
+13.2 Pre-Layoff Discussions and Canvass

-(a) Before a layoff occurs, the Employer may consult with the Union to discuss lessening disruption to clients and staff, as well as whether a prelayoff canvass of employees is necessary or advisable and may be waived.
-If the pre-layoff canvass is not waived, then prior to the layoff of regular employees under Clause 13.3 (Layoff), the Employer will canvass employees in order to invite:
+(a) Before a layoff occurs, the Employer may consult with the Union to discuss lessening disruption to clients and staff, as well as whether a pre-layoff canvass of employees is necessary or advisable or may be waived.

+If the pre-layoff canvass is not waived, then prior to the layoff of regular employees under Clause 13.3 (Layoff), the Employer will canvass employees in order to invite responses on one or more of the following options:

-- placement on the casual call-in and recall lists with no loss of seniority; or - (2) early retirement; or - (3) other voluntary options, as agreed to by the Union and the Employer.
+- (1) placement on the casual call-in and recall lists with no loss of seniority; or - (2) early retirement; or - (3) other voluntary options, as agreed to by the Union and the Employer.